 DAYENU (OY!
 IT WOULD HAVE BEEN ENOUGH FOR US!)

 (note: 'ghe' will be substituted as a gender-neutral pronoun where 'he' would have been used in olden times.
 It rhymes with 'twee'.
-The 'h' is silent.)
+It is pronounced like the clarified butter Ghee.)